bbchk/lvfe/README.md

 # Live React App

+P1
+set back-end on droplet

+finish refactoring from next.js to plain react remove all advanced features (login, favorite goods, etc)

+make filtering adequate for all the categories make search work with fzf

+P2
+correct styles on product listing page ensure mobile responsivenses redesign footer

 This is the React version of the Live web-application, refactored from Next.js to a standalone React SPA.

 ## Features